emard/esp32s3-ptp/README.md

 If protocol freezes then we have some bugs...

+# Android

+It works in android (MTP mode currently tested).

 # MTP mode

 If USB interface is named "MTP" then this device